 - Make sure your title is optimized for high CTR.
 You can use one of these headline generator tools to score your existing title and improve it.

-Whenever I work with a client for his blog Search engine optimization, one thing which I always needed is access to their Google search console account.
-One way is to ask for the client login details, and most of the time users are not comfortable sharing his details.
-In that case, I had to verify the website in Google search console using my ID and after that check his website status and keywords ranking using Google webmaster tool.
+Whenever I work with a client for his blog search engine optimization, one thing which I always needed is access to their Google search console account.
+One way is to ask for the client’s login details, and most of the time users are not comfortable sharing their details.
+In that case, I had to verify the website in the Google search console using my ID and after that check his website status and keywords ranking using the Google search console.

 Though this is good news for website owners, who need to access his website webmaster stats with multiple users.
 Google search console has a new feature in which you can invite users to access your Google search console website as a user.

-This quick guide will show you how to give other’s access to your verified websites in Google search console.
+This quick guide will show you how to give others access to your verified websites in the Google search console.

 Here is how you can add another user to your Google search console :

-- Login to your Google search console and head over to verification page.
+- Login to your Google search console and head over to the verification page.

 - Click on verification details in front of the domain for which you want to give access to someone: